If you want to learn everything there is to know about how to do urethral sounding safely. And in a way that feels insanely good…

 A word of advice: don’t use anything smaller than 6mm (18 french) to avoid bloody events.

-Not sure why there are so small sounds (3mm), but be careful about using anything that’s much smaller than your urethra.
+Not sure why there are so small urethral sounds (3mm).
+But be careful about using anything that’s much smaller than your urethra.

-Go with the widest that you can fit, and checking porn videos of others using Van Buren sounds are highly recommended.
+Get used with the widest that you can fit.
+And checking porn videos of others using Van-Buren urethral sounds are highly recommended.

-Here’s how those Van Buren sounds look like in real life:
+Here’s how those Van-Buren urethral sounds look like in real life:

-While you cannot insert it very deep, the sounds reach up to 13mm in width allowing some nice stuffing and stretching training.
+While you cannot insert it very deep, the urethral sounds reach up to 13mm in width.
+Allowing some nice stuffing and stretching training.

 Each sound has tapered tip and angled curve, allowing for easier insertion.